 Cheryl got into an argument with Principal Weatherbee while representing the Pretty Poisons, and Toni’s not happy about it.

 For the first time in their relationship, Chery’s comes back at Toni with classic Cheryl bitchniess.
 Before now, Cheryl has always apologized when Toni was upset with her.

 Later, Toni is going out and Cheryl is not joining her.

 I hate it when people don’t use their words and say how they really feel.
 I just want them to stop fighting already.
 This is not fun.

 - Broad City – Season 5 Episode 7 “Shenanigans” [Live]

 Things aren’t going well in the world of Abbi and Lesile.
 Leslie is feeling like the two of them are in very different life stages.

 “A Series of Wild Shenanigans” could be an alternate title for this show.

 Leslie breaks up with her, and then for the rest of the day, Abbi takes a series of Instagram selfies to prove how adult she is.
-When she’s taking one of these selfies she gets stuck upside-down in an air shaft and while she’s stuck in there Leslie calls her.
+When she’s taking one of these selfies she gets stuck upside-down in an air shaft, and while she’s stuck, Leslie calls her.

 She’s feeling bad about what she said to Abbi that morning and wants to apologize and try again.